 I talk about my favorite DIY helper, acrylic mounting tape, so often, that I thought I would do a whole blog post about all the different ways I've used it in my RV.

-First, what it is: it’s a clear, double-sided tape that is extremely sturdy yet can be removed easily with no damage to the surface it was attached to and without leaving behind any residue.
+First, what it is: it's a clear, double-sided tape that is extremely sturdy yet can be removed easily and won't damage walls or whatever surface it was attached to or leave behind any residue.

 You might be thinking some brand paid me to write this post, but nope–in fact, I've tried a few different brands of it, which I'll talk about at the end of the post.